Here at Everything For Birds we have

 People

-tend to overlook this when shopping for a bird cage & this is
+tend to overlook this when shopping for a bird cage and this is

 arguably the most important factor to consider beyond the toxicity